 COLUMBUS DAY What’s open/closed

-A checklist of local, state and federal institutions and local businesses closed Monday for the Columbus Day holiday.
-Residents of communities not listed should check their governmental office schedules.
+A checklist of local, state and federal institutions and local businesses closed today for the Columbus Day holiday.

 City offices: Salem and Sharon, open; Youngstown, Warren, Niles, New Castle, Newton Falls Municipal Court, closed.